 - If there’s a possible bad reaction from something they’re prescribed and the skin is overly dry and irritated.

 - If they’ve tried everything else and haven’t found a solution.

 Home treatments for teenage acne//

 Starting a daily skincare habit is the first step to treating acne at a young age, especially if a teen isn’t able to see a holistic esthetician for care.
 If they are experiencing redness or cystic acne, you can use ice to bring down the inflammation.
 We love these chill pill silicone holders that help prevent your fingers from freezing when icing.
 They also come in other fun colors!
-Weekly, use our Fix-Zit Mask mixed with goat milk yogurt to gently exfoliate and soothe the skin.
+Weekly, use our Fix-Zit Mask mixed with Essential Enzymes or goat milk yogurt to gently exfoliate and soothe the skin.
 Sulfur’s antimicrobial properties combined with the calming and soothing properties of oats are ideal used all over the skin or as a spot treatment (mixed with the Clarity Oil) that can stay on overnight.
 We don’t recommend sleeping with this mask all over the face as it can further dry out the skin.